About Whyalla Stuart Primary School R-6

 To engage and encourage learning across the curriculum, we provide Smartboards, and a range of technology tools, which are available for all classrooms.
 In addition, we have a well-equipped Computer Room, which is accessed by all classes as well as laptops and IPADs for classes to use.
 We have a dedicated Art Room for Visual Arts lessons and Music Room for instrumental music and Choir.
 We also have a new library and teacher resource centre which is expected to be open by the end of Term 3 2023.

-Being a small school we ensure students have opportunities to compete in Whyalla interschool sporting events and choir performances and are represented in the schools’ section of the Whyalla Show.
-Swimming instruction and coaching clinics in various sports, are attended throughout the year as well as participation in visiting performances.
+Being a small school, we ensure students still have opportunities to compete in Whyalla Interschool sporting events, as well as Festival of Music Choir performances.
+We are also represented in the schools’ section of the Whyalla Show.
+Students participate in swimming instruction, aquatics and coaching clinics in various sports, are attended throughout the year as well as participation in visiting performances.

 Lunchtime soccer is very popular with students Reception to Year 6, as are our ‘Library Lovers’ and ‘Book Week’ Celebrations.

 We encourage parents and community members to be actively involved in our school.
 We plan and celebrate special days with breakfasts, BBQ’s and open times.
 Reconciliation Week as well as NAIDOC celebrations and Harmony Day are all featured.

 We hold regular assemblies and our Sports Day and End of Year Concerts are particular highlights in our calendar.